SymfonyCasts/symfony5/sfcasts/rector.md

 composer require rector/rector --dev
 ```

 Beautiful!
-In order for rector to work, it needs a config file.
+In order for Rector to work, it needs a config file.
 And we can bootstrap
 one by running rector with:

 ***TIP
-In newer versions of rector, instead of `./vendor/bin/rector init`, just run
+In newer versions of Rector, instead of `./vendor/bin/rector init`, just run
 `./vendor/bin/rector` to do the same thing.
 ***